Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 ---

-# Shelling Point
+# Schelling Point

 Notes:

 On that topic...
 What if we have multiple Nash Equilibria?
-Shelling point often comes to the rescue.
+Schelling point often comes to the rescue.

 ---v

-## Shelling Point
+## Schelling Point

 - A solution that people tend to choose (easiest to coordinate on)
 - Generally it is also a Nash Equilibrium